Kathy Mazzarella

 Connect Online with this Speaker

-W. Brad Johnson, PhD, is a clinical psychologist and the co-founder of Workplaceallies.com.
-For 30 years, he served Sailors and Marines in the U.S. Navy, first as a commissioned officer in the Navy’s Medical Service Corps and later as a tenured full professor at Annapolis in the U.S. Naval Academy's Department of Leadership, Ethics, and Law.
+W. Brad Johnson, Ph.D., is a clinical psychologist and the co-founder of Workplaceallies.com.
+For 30 years, he served sailors and marines in the U.S. Navy, first as a commissioned officer in the Navy’s Medical Service Corps and later as a tenured full professor at Annapolis in the U.S. Naval Academy’s Department of Leadership, Ethics, and Law.
 For 20 years, he was also a clinical faculty associate at Johns Hopkins University.
-A clinical psychologist, Dr. Johnson is a mentoring expert specializing in developing gender-inclusive mentoring cultures for organizations around the globe.
-Dr. Johnson is the author of numerous publications, including 14 books, in the areas of mentoring, professional ethics, and gender inclusion.
-Recent Books include Good Guys: How Men Can Become Better Allies for Women in the Workplace (2020, October, with David Smith); On Being a Mentor: A Guide for Higher Education Faculty (3rd Ed.)
+Brad is a mentoring expert specializing in developing gender-inclusive mentoring cultures for organizations around the globe.
+He is the author of numerous publications, including 14 books, in the areas of mentoring, professional ethics, and gender inclusion.
+Recent books include Good Guys: How Men Can Be Better Allies for Women in the Workplace (2020, October, with David Smith); On Being a Mentor: A Guide for Higher Education Faculty (3rd Ed.)
 (2025, with Kimberly Griffin); The Elements of Mentoring (3rd Ed.)
 (2018, with Charles Ridley); and Athena Rising: How and Why Men Should Mentor Women (2016, with David Smith).

 SESSIONS: